sdmans/mtg-remake/readme.md

 # Magic the Gathering Collection Application:

+## Instructions

 ## Project Description
 __A Magic the Gathering application where you can view, store and trade cards between users.
-It will involve using the Magic: The Gathering API to retrieve information on the different cards in the game.__
+It will involve using the [Magic: The Gathering API](https://magicthegathering.io/) to retrieve information on the different cards in the game.__

 ### 3 Main Features